mitsuhiko/when/README.md

 * relative times (`in 4 hours` or `4 hours ago`)
 * unix timestamps (`unix:TS` or `unix TS`)

 For locations many major cities are supported as well as common timezone names like `Europe/Vienna`.
+A certain amount of disambiugation is possible with city names.
+For instance `Vienna VA` (Virginia) is different than `Vienna AT` (Austria).